lordaris/knowledge/README.md

   - `PUT`: Update a lesson
   - `DELETE`: Delete a lesson

-### Error Handling

-- Each endpoint should provide meaningful error messages and status codes for various failure scenarios, such as **`400 Bad Request`** for validation errors, **`401 Unauthorized`** for authentication failures, and **`500 Internal Server Error`** for unexpected issues.

-### Notes on API Documentation

-- **Security**: Ensure that all endpoints are secured as needed, particularly those that access or modify user data.
-- **Consistency**: Maintain a consistent format and naming convention across all API endpoints for ease of use and understanding.

 ## How to run the project locally (Development Mode)

 1. Clone the repository `git clone git@github.com:lordaris/knowledge.git`